 The 2016 NCFL Families Learning Together Summit included:

 - Keynote speakers and panelists include Sonia Manzano ("Maria" on Sesame Street); Dale Dougherty (Maker Media, Inc.); Dana Suskind (30 Million Words); Anne Mosle (Aspen Ascend); and more.

 - 90 concurrent sessions spanning two-generation programming to digital learning and STEM—from early childhood through adult education

 - EdTech and Funder panels featuring the nation's experts, including

 - Integrating technology in early learning and family-strengthening initiatives

 - Funding local, regional, and national initiatives focused on two-generation solutions that serve children and families

 - Special strands of sessions exploring

-- Programs serving American Indian/Native American families (FACE)
+- Programs serving American Indian/Alaskan Native families (FACE)

 - Inquiry-based learning (Wonderopolis)